kindlyfire/mdrss-ts/README.md

 ## Creating a feed

+There is now a [generator](https://tijlvdb.me/mdrss/) available that can generate feed URLs for you.

 ### Step 1: Create a query

 A query is made out of multiple key-value matchers in `key:value` format,